RayAndrade/TheRayCode/PHP/Composite/README.md

     }
 }
 ```

+The client code works with all of the components via the base interface.
 This way the client code can support the simple leaf components as well as the complex composites.

 ```php
 include_once ('Composite.php');
 include_once ('Leaf.php');